sumiya11/Groebner.jl/docs/index.md

 ### with `DynamicPolynomials`

-We will compute the basis for the `noon-2` system, arising from cellular network dynamics analysis [[2]](https://www.jstor.org/stable/2101937):
+We will compute the unique basis for the `noon-2` system, arising from cellular network dynamics analysis [[2]](https://www.jstor.org/stable/2101937):

 ```julia:install_dynamic
 Pkg.add("DynamicPolynomials") # hide